ory/hydra/README.md

 - Scales without effort
 - Minimize room for human and network errors

-Ory's architecture designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
+Ory's architecture is designed to run best on  Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
 Binaries are small (5-15MB) and available for all popular processor types (ARM, AMD64, i386) and operating systems (FreeBSD, Linux, macOS, Windows) without system